 People working in the USA are often employed at will, meaning that they are not protected from dismissal by any clauses in their contract.
 There may either be no written contract at all or one that doesn’t specify the need for a valid reason for dismissing an employee.
 Likewise, the employee is free to leave at any time without having to specify a reason.

 Employees who are not a member of a trade union should consult an official employee handbook to find out more about their rights and duties.
 These handbooks are often distributed by the employer.

-There is, however, a variety of anti-discrimination laws, which are taken very seriously to ensure equal opportunities for all people, regardless of age, race, religion, gender or disabilities.
+There are, however, a variety of anti-discrimination laws, all of which are taken very seriously to ensure equal opportunities for all people working in the USA, regardless of age, race, religion, gender, or disabilities.

-Many employers hire immigration lawyers to handle the visa application process for overseas employees.
-As this costs them several thousand dollars, international employees might be required to cover the cost if they decide to resign or leave before their specified period of working in the USA has come to an end.
+Many employers choose to hire immigration lawyers to handle the visa application process for overseas employees.
+As this usually costs them several thousand dollars, international employees might be required to cover the cost if they decide to resign or leave before their specified period of working in the USA has come to an end.

 If possible, expats who are working in the USA and who have been sent on an assignment by their employer should always try to secure a deal granting them the same working conditions they used to have at home.

 Looking for more information on business values in the US?
 After reading our articles on US Business Culture and Working Conditions in the US, you'll be sure to make a good impression when you start your new job.